 The 1900 census indicates that before her marriage to Pliny, Pauline was a boarder in the home of Silas Jenkins, a grain dealer in Stratford New Hampshire.
 At that time, she was a 23 year old school teacher.

-She died in Aug 1947 in North Adams, MA.(3) In the 1930 Census, Pauline lists her fathers's place of birth as Germany and her Mother's as England.
+In the 1930 Census, Pauline lists her father's place of birth as Germany and her Mother's as England.

 (*Swett asserts that they were married in Auburn Maine on Jan 23rd, Main Marriages on Ancestry says Jan 25th)